basho/basho_docs/source/languages/en/riak/theory/concepts/strong-consistency.md

 In a strongly consistent system, conversely, any successful read on `manchester-manager` will return `Louis van Gaal` and never `David Moyes`.
-Reads will return `David Moyes` every single time until Man U gets a new manager and someone performs a successful write to `manchester-manager` to change its value.
+Reads will return `Louis van Gaal` every single time until Man U gets a new manager and someone performs a successful write to `manchester-manager` to change its value.